• Skip to main content

 Train to Eze – Not Recommended

-Don’t take the train or you’ll end up way down on the coast at Eze-sur-Mer.
 If you do end up there you’ll need to either take the 83 Bus up to the village, though it’s not that frequent, or walk up the gruelling Nietzsche Trail, which is only for the fit.

 I walked down it, and it took a good hour.
 It’s a gorgeous walk though.

-Take an Eze Tour
+Take a Tour

-Most guided tours don’t stop only in Eze but include it in a larger French Riviera itinerary along with other tourist favourites like Nice, Monaco, Saint-Paul-de-Vence, Cannes, Antibes, etc. This means your time in Eze will be limited but it will at least give you a taste of the town.
+Most guided tours don’t stop only in Eze but include it in a larger French Riviera itinerary along with other tourist favourites like Nice, Monaco, Saint-Paul-de-Vence, Cannes, Antibes, etc.

-Full Day Guided Tour
+Full Day Guided Tour of Eze and Monaco

-Check prices and availability for the full day tour here.
+Check prices and availability for the full day tour here

-Private Tour
+Private Tour in a Vintage Car

-Check out prices and availability for a private tour here.
+Check out prices and availability for a private tour of the French Riviera here.

 By Car